Skip to main content

 investigating ambulance accidents & auto negligence cases

 Emergency vehicle drivers face the task of safely transporting injured persons to medical facilities as fast as possible.
 However, these drivers still have a duty to perform their job responsibly and refrain from taking reckless risks and endangering their passengers or other motorists.
-Otherwise, ambulance accidents may occur and one emergency is compounded by another.
+Otherwise, ambulance accidents may occur, and one emergency may be compounded by another.

 Accidents involving ambulances and other emergency vehicles cause about 33 fatalities each year, according to a report from the National Highway Traffic Safety Administration (NHTSA).
 Over a 20-year period in which statistics were compiled, an estimated 4,500 accidents involving ambulances occurred each year, injuring thousands.